Address:

 We do not cook beef or pork, and the chicken we cook is halal.
 We always have a vegetarian option on the menu and have increased the number of vegan meals we serve.
 The children eat in the first floor hall and are supervised by meal supervisors.
 Children are encouraged to eat a balanced meal and try small amounts of new food.

-We hope to restart our yearly ‘Come Dine With Us’ days for the three Keystages (EYFS, KS1 and KS2) when parents can come in to school and eat with their children to see how excellent the food is.
-Due to covid restrictions we were unable to host this event last year.
+We have a yearly ‘Come Dine With Us’ days for the three Keystages (EYFS, KS1 and KS2) when parents can come in to school and eat with their children to see how excellent the food is.
+Due to covid restrictions we were unable to host this event for the last few years.

 We have a special Christmas dinner at the end of the Autumn term and a special Chinese New Year lunch in the Spring term.
-To celebrate Hispanic week, we have a Spanish themed menu in June.
-Children who usually have packed lunches are welcome to have these special themed meals and parents can pay through PAY360 (previously SIMS PAY).
+To celebrate Hispanic week, we have a Spanish themed menu in June and themed menus throughout the month for Black History as well as embeded throughout the main menu.
+Children who usually have packed lunches are welcome to have these special themed meals.

 If your child has a packed lunch from home, please ensure it is healthy and nutritious.